gsalzer/skelcodes/README.md

 3. We discard bytecodes with an empty skeleton.
    These are mostly empty bytecodes resulting from self-destructing deployment code.
-   A few bytecodes consist entirely of zero-bytes and also possess an empty skeleton.
+   A few bytecodes consist entirely of zeros and also possess an empty skeleton.

 3. We group the bytecodes by skeleton.
 There may be several bytecodes with the same skeleton, and each bytecode may have been deployed at several